School Holidays in Sydney: Spring 2024

 Rock carvings at Bundeena

-The Rock carvings at Bundeena are well signposted
+The rock carvings at Bundeena are well signposted.

 This is a fun day out for school age kids with some easy bushwalking and the possibility of whale spotting off the sandstone cliffs nearby.
-If you fancy a longer bush walk check out our guide to the walks in the Royal National Park
+If you fancy a longer bushwalk, check out our guide to the walks in the Royal National Park.

 School Holiday Dates in New South Wales

-Below is a list of the vacation dates for this year and next so you can start planning.
+Below is a list of the holiday dates for this year and next so you can start planning.
 Please note many schools have school development days on the first day of each term.
 Private schools may have a week longer than these public school dates.

 Period20242025